November 15, 2021 by Arden Montgomery

 Best red wine for charcuterie

-Fruit-forward with undertones of flowers, tea, sugar and spice, this light and acidic Pinot is the quintessential libation for enjoying with a platter of prosciutto, dried apricots, spicy cornichons, Crottin de Chavignol and pork paté.
+This Pinot is perfectly balanced.
+With regards to Burgundian Pinot Noir, this wine is rather Volnay-like, and finishes with stony minerality and soft tannins.
+This Pinot is the quintessential libation for enjoying with a platter of prosciutto, dried apricots, spicy cornichons, Crottin de Chavignol and pork paté.
 Yum.
 We know what we’re having for lunch.

 - 2020 Les Athlètes du Vin Touraine Pinot Noir – $25